practicalities of going to university

 Travel and transport

-A disabled person’s railcard might be worth considering – it’s a better deal than the young person’s railcard.
-It costs £20 for one year or £54 for three (compared with £30 for a year or £70 for three years for a young person’s railcard).
-And it gets you and an adult companion a third off most rail fares (with the young person’s railcard, you only get a third off your fare).
-Check out the disabled persons railcard website (opens new window) for more information.
+A disabled persons railcard might be worth considering – it’s a better deal than the 16-25 railcard.
+It costs £20 for one year or £54 for three (compared with £30 for a year or £70 for three years for a 16-25 railcard).
+And it gets you and a friend/family member a third off most rail fares (with the 16-25 railcard, you only get a third off your fare).
+There are no time restrictions on the disabled persons railcard and so you can use it to get a discount on tickets at any time of the day.
+Visit disabled persons railcard website for more information.

-You might also be eligible for a free national bus pass.
-In England you can use these on local buses, between 9.30am and 11pm, Monday to Friday, and all day at weekends and on Bank Holidays.
-In Scotland and Wales there are no restrictions.
-Contact your local council for an application form or visit GOV.UK (opens new window).
+You might also be eligible for a free national bus pass, which you can use on local buses, between 9.30am and 11pm Monday to Friday, and all day at weekends and on Bank Holidays.
+Contact your local council for an application form or visit GOV.UK

 Hints and tips